 How much does a report cost?

-Each report costs $75 and analyzes shallow/deep soil, old/new leaf, or source/field irrigation water.
+Each standard report costs $75 and analyzes and compares old/new leaf, shallow/deep soil or source/field irrigation water.

 Is there a discount if I place a large bulk order?